 When your doctor gives you the go ahead, introduce one type of baby food at a time.
-Baby has to learn to use their tongue in a whole new way to take food in and swallow solid foods so be patient as most of the first solid food will go in but much of it comes back out too!
+Baby has to learn to use their tongue in a whole new way to take food in and swallow solid foods.
+Be patient as most of the first solid food will go in but much of it comes back out too!

 Perfect first foods include baby food purees of single veggies, single fruits, and baby cereals.
 Instead of trying bland white rice cereal for baby, you may want to try something more nutritious and flavorful such as Plum Organics Hello Morning™ Stage 1 cherries & oats or pears & quinoa.
-The Plum Organics baby food is made with nourishing whole grains & real fruit and is a perfect first breakfast food for baby.
+The Plum Organics baby food is made with nourishing whole grains & real fruit.
+It is a perfect first breakfast food for baby.

 For baby’s first solid foods, use organic, non-GMO, whole, and simple ingredients when possible.
 Make sure to offer a variety of baby food fruit and vegetable purees to baby so they can expand their palate.
 You will also want to offer a range of flavors and textures.
 Taste buds are constantly evolving so don’t give up.
 If she doesn’t like banana now, try again in a few weeks and she may suddenly like it.